Best Practices for Responsive Web Design with Infographic

 Truth be told, responsive design is no longer an option.
 It’s a need (barring exceptions).
 But then similar to other web design concepts, it’s not all good about it.
 It has its share of challenges in designing, implementation and maintenance, which, the manager being unaware of becomes a sheer peril!

-Here are a few vitals or best practices that managers and designers should know, before taking the plunge:
+Here are a few vitals or best practices for a responsive website that managers and designers should know, before taking the plunge:

-1. Take the ascending approach: When we say that 12% of the globe’s web traffic is contributed by mobile users, there are concrete reasons as to why you should be considering the Responsive Web Design (RWD) approach.
+When we say that 12% of the globe’s web traffic is contributed by mobile users, there are concrete reasons as to why you should be considering the Responsive Web Design (RWD) approach.
 But it also implies that the mere consideration would not suffice.
-The ideology is providing the mobile users with the best browsing experience in terms of utility, functionality, transition, aesthetics, etc. Talking the mobile first approach therefore will help you focus and prioritize better, given the mobile screen constraints.
-Designs when optimized for a small screen ensure only essential content is concentrated on, which is then optimally built to offer faster load times.
-Once the design for the small screen is developed, the real estate available then, can be use to provide visual appeal and navigational enhancements.
+The ideology is providing mobile users with the best browsing experience in terms of utility, functionality, transition, aesthetics, etc. Talking the mobile-first approach therefore will help you focus and prioritize better, given the mobile screen constraints.
+Website Designs when optimized for a small screen ensure only essential content is concentrated on, which is then optimally built to offer faster load times.
+Once the design for the small screen is developed, the real estate available then can be used to provide visual appeal and navigational enhancements.
 Thus, it is all win for you.

 Sketching allows for creating rough drafts of the interactive and evolutionary layout ideas, which can be evaluated through discussions and brainstorming to be refined into the final draft.
 Creating a draft of the layout helps in defining the layout which will be holding the codes and content, making it simpler to focus on the interaction and functionality aspects; saving a lot of time, otherwise wasted in layout mockups.
 You could use tools like: